apmckinlay/natureapp/animals/bobcat.md

 Bobcat are **solitary** animals that use scent markings to establish their territory.
 Their main den is usually a cave or rock shelter.
 They may have other dens (brush pile, rock ledge) in the less-visited parts of their territory.

-Bobcat belong to the [Lynx](/animals/lynx/) family.
+**Could it be?** Bobcat belong to the [Lynx](/animals/lynx/) family.
 They live further south than the [Lynx](/animals/lynx/) as they have smaller paws and shorter legs that aren't as well adapted for deep snow.
 [Lynx](/animals/lynx/) have larger ear tufts, beard-like tufts on the side of their face, and a completely black tip to their tail.

 **Did you know?** Bobcat can reach speeds of up to 30 miles per hour.
 They move very quietly, placing their hind paws in exactly the same spots as their front paws.